-The super thrifty among us know that a car is the ultimate financial black hole.
-This depreciating asset sucks up your current savings — and future wealth — until both disappear, never to be seen again.
+A car is the ultimate financial black hole.
+This depreciating asset sucks up your current savings and future wealth.

-For that reason, many frugal drivers share the dream of saving stashes of cash by pushing a car to 200,000 miles — or even beyond.
+For that reason, many frugal drivers share the dream of saving stashes of cash by pushing their cars to 200,000 miles — or beyond.